ni/nimi-python/docs/nifgen/enums.rst

         Applies a custom filter to the data.
-If NIFGEN_VAL_OSP_CUSTOM is selected,  you must provide a set of FIR filter coefficients with the  niFgen_ConfigureCustomFIRFilterCoefficients function.
+If :py:data:`~nifgen.FilterType.CUSTOM` is selected,  you must provide a set of FIR filter coefficients with the  :py:meth:`nifgen.Session.configure_custom_fir_filter_coefficients` function.